Ilana Cicurel: Early career

 In 2008, Cicurel joined the Alliance israélite universelle where she was in charge of educational during the first three years, then served as General Manager until 2018.

 Political career

 Career in national politics

 In 2017, Cicurel lost with a very short margin in the 2017 French legislative election.

 Since November 2017, Cicurel has been part of LREM's executive board under the leadership of the party's successive chairmen Christophe Castaner and Stanislas Guerini.

-Member of the European Parliament, 2019–present
+Member of the European Parliament, 2019–2024

 In the 2019 European elections, Cicurel was placed in 23rd position on the list from La République En Marche!.
 After Brexit, she joined the European Parliament, when UK members seats were transferred to other countries.

-In parliament, she has since been serving on the Committee on Culture and Education.
-In addition to her committee assignments, she is part of the parliament’s delegation for relations with Israel.
+In parliament, Cicurel has served on the Committee on Culture and Education.
+In addition to her committee assignments, she was part of the parliament’s delegation for relations with Israel.